 The TCR of the vaping wire is the increase in resistance of the wire as temperature increases.
 The mod knows the cold resistance of your coil, and the material you are using.
 The mod is also smart enough to know that when your coil rises to a certain resistance (as temperature rises) that the coil is too hot, and it reduces the current to your coil as required to prevent burning.

 All wire types have a TCR, but the increase can only be measured reliably in TC-compatible wires (check the chart above for more information).

-Kanthal wire is ferritic iron-chromium-aluminium alloy with good resistance to oxidation, and commonly used for vaping in straight wattage mode.
-Kanthal is a great place to start if you are just getting into rebuilding, dripping, etc. It is easy to work with, yet stiff enough to hold its shape when formed into coils, which comes into play during the wicking process.
+Kanthal wire is ferritic iron-chromium-aluminum alloy with good resistance to oxidation.
+It is commonly used for vaping in straight wattage mode.
+Kanthal is a great place to start if you are just getting into rebuilding, dripping, etc. It is easy to work with, yet stiff enough to hold its shape when formed into coils—which comes into play during the wicking process.
 It is extremely popular as a primary wire when building single-wire coils.

 Another type of wire well suited for wattage vaping is Nichrome.
 Nichrome wire is an alloy composed of nickel and chromium, and may also contain other metals such as iron.
 Fun fact: nichrome has been used in dental work, such as fillings.

 Nichrome comes in a variety of “grades”, with ni80 (80% nickel and 20% chromium) being the most popular.

 Nichrome behaves very much like Kanthal, but has lower resistance and heats faster.
 It is easy to coil and holds its shape well when wicking.
 Nichrome has a lower melting temperature than Kanthal, so you need to be careful when dry burning your coils—they will burn open if you aren’t careful.
 Start low and pulse the coils.
 Don’t rush into it and hit them with max wattage while dry.